 Attention and Reaction Time

 The most immediately apparent cognitive effect of sleep deprivation is degraded sustained attention and reaction time.
-After 17 hours without sleep, psychomotor vigilance task performance is equivalent to a blood alcohol level of 0.05%.
-After 24 hours, it equals 0.10% — legally drunk everywhere.
+Research by Dawson and Reid (1997) at the University of South Australia established that after 17 hours without sleep, psychomotor vigilance task performance is equivalent to a blood alcohol level of 0.05%.
+After 24 hours, it equals 0.10% -- legally drunk in every jurisdiction.

 Critically, subjective sleepiness (how tired you feel) diverges from objective performance after several days of restriction.
-In the landmark studies by Van Dongen et al. (2003), subjects restricted to 6 hours sleep per night for two weeks showed progressive deterioration in attention, working memory, and reaction time — similar to subjects who had been awake for 24 hours straight.
-But the 6-hour subjects reported minimal sleepiness by day 12; they had adapted to the feeling of impairment while their actual performance continued to decline.
+In the landmark studies by Van Dongen et al. (2003), published in Sleep, subjects restricted to six hours of sleep per night for two weeks showed progressive deterioration in attention, working memory, and reaction time -- similar to subjects who had been awake for 24 hours straight.
+But the six-hour subjects reported minimal sleepiness by day 12; they had adapted to the feeling of impairment while their actual performance continued to decline.

-This is why "I feel fine on 5 hours" is almost never accurate.
+This is why "I feel fine on five hours" is almost never accurate.
 You feel adapted to impairment, not genuinely unimpaired.
+The National Sleep Foundation estimates that only about 3% of the population carries a genetic variant of the DEC2 gene that permits genuine function on six hours or less.

 The Prefrontal Cortex Disconnects

-The prefrontal cortex (PFC) — governing executive function, rational decision-making, impulse control, and working memory — is disproportionately sensitive to sleep loss.
-Neuroimaging studies show reduced prefrontal glucose metabolism and activity after sleep deprivation while emotional-reactivity circuits (amygdala) show increased responsiveness.
+The prefrontal cortex (PFC) -- governing executive function, rational decision-making, impulse control, and working memory -- is disproportionately sensitive to sleep loss.
+Neuroimaging studies by Yoo et al. (2007) at Harvard Medical School showed reduced prefrontal glucose metabolism and activity after sleep deprivation while emotional-reactivity circuits in the amygdala showed increased responsiveness of approximately 60%.

 • Impaired judgment and risk assessment (sleep-deprived people rate risky decisions as less risky)